BorisBondarenko/BorisBondarenko/README.md

 🎓 I hold a Master’s degree in Electrical Engineering and Electrical Technologies.

 💻 My tech stack includes:
-- Python + Python OOP
+- Python + OOP
-- Django + Django REST Framework + HTMX
+- Django + Django REST Framework
+- HTMX library
-- JavaScript + AJAX
+- JavaScript
-- Database: MySQL
+- Databases: MySQL, PostgreSQL
-- HTML + CSS
+- React + TypeScript

 🇺🇦Made with love in Ukraine, but for the past few years, I’ve been living in the 🇨🇿 Czech Republic and 🇦🇹 Austria.